rosalindfranklininstitute/parakeet/README.md

 To use parakeet with docker with GPU support the host machine should have the approprate Nvidia drivers installed.

-To easily input and output data from the container the volume mechanism can be used, where in a workspace directory in the host machine all the relevent files are present (e.g. config.yaml, sample.h5, etc.)
+To easily input and output data from the container the volume mechanism can be used, where a workspace directory of the host machine is mounted to a directory in the container (in the folder /mnt in the example below).
+For this reason it is advised that all the relevent files (e.g. config.yaml, sample.h5, etc.) should be present in the host workspace directory.

 Below is an example on how to use parakeet with docker to simulate the exit wave: